-(5) As required by § 63.9(d), the owner or operator must provide notification of any special compliance obligations for a new source.
+(5) As required by §63.9(d), the owner or operator must provide notification of any special compliance obligations for a new source.

-(6) As required by § 63.9(e) and (f), the owner or operator must provide notification of the anticipated date for conducting performance tests and visible emission observations.
+(6) As required by §63.9(e) and (f), the owner or operator must provide notification of the anticipated date for conducting performance tests and visible emission observations.
 The owner or operator must notify the Administrator of the intent to conduct a performance test at least 60 days before the performance test is scheduled; notification of opacity or visible emission observations for a performance test must be provided at least 30 days before the observations are scheduled to take place.

-(7) As required by § 63.9(g), the owner or operator must provide additional notifications for sources with continuous emission monitoring systems or continuous opacity monitoring systems.
+(7) As required by §63.9(g), the owner or operator must provide additional notifications for sources with continuous emission monitoring systems or continuous opacity monitoring systems.

 (b) Notification of compliance status report.
-Each owner or operator of an existing affected source must submit a notification of compliance status report within 60 days after the compliance date established by § 63.1501(a).
-Each owner or operator of a new affected source must submit a notification of compliance status report within 90 days after conducting the initial performance test required by § 63.1511(b), or within 90 days after the compliance date established by § 63.1501(b) if no initial performance test is required.
+Each owner or operator of an existing affected source must submit a notification of compliance date established by §63.1501(a).
+Each owner or operator of a new affected source must submit a notification of compliance status report within 90 days after conducting the initial performance test required by §63.1511(b), or within 90 days after the compliance date established by §63.1501(b) if no initial performance test is required.
 The notification must be signed by the responsible official who must certify its accuracy.
 A complete notification of compliance status report must include the information specified in paragraphs (a)(1) through (10) of this section.
-The required information may be submitted in an operating permit application, in an amendment to an operating permit application, in a separate submittal, or in any combination.
-In a State with an approved operating permit program where delegation of authority under section 112(I) of the CAA has not been requested or approved, the owner or operator submits the information specified in this section at different times or in different submittals, later submittals may refer to earlier submittals instead of duplicating and resubmitting the information previously submitted.
+The required information may be submitted in an operating permit application, in an amendment to an operating permit application 112(l) of the CAA has not been requested or approved, the owner or operator must provide duplicate notification to the applicable Regional Administrator.
+If an owner or operator submits the information specified in this section at different times or in different submittals, later submittals may refer to earlier submittals instead of duplicating and resubmitting the information previously submitted.
 A complete notification of compliance status report must include:

-(1) All information required in § 63.9(h).
+(1) All information required in §63.9(h).
 The owner or operator must provide a complete performance test report for each affected source and emission unit for which a performance test is required.
 A complete performance test report includes all data, associated measurements, and calculations (including visible emission and opacity tests).